openedx/frontend-platform/README.rst

     SELECT * from PageAction WHERE actionName = 'INFO' SINCE 1 hour ago

-You can also add your own custom metrics, or see the code to find other standard custom attributes.
+You can also add your own custom metrics as an additional argument, or see the code to find other standard custom attributes.

 .. |Build Status| image:: https://api.travis-ci.org/edx/frontend-logging.svg?branch=master